G. Gabrielle Starr: Career

 On April 5, 2024, Starr had 19 pro-Palestinian demonstrators occupying her office arrested, prompting protests and condemnations as well as support.
 In October 2024, she unilaterally suspended 12 students who participated in a pro-Palestinian occupation of a building that included vandalism.

 Research

 Starr's research is interdisciplinary, combining literary scholarship, empirical aesthetics, psychology, and cognitive neuroscience.
 Her book Feeling Beauty offered an initial model of aesthetic experience that relies on a network of interconnected neural structures.
 Feeling Beauty was shortlisted for the Christian Gauss Award of Phi Beta Kappa in 2014.
 Her most recent book, Just in Time, continues this work, proposing that the goals individuals take to aesthetic encounters combine with the cognitive demands of aesthetic objects to determine the time course of aesthetic experiences and the neural systems that underpin them.

 Her research uses functional magnetic resonance imaging to understand the neural basis of aesthetic experiences, providing evidence that the default mode network is involved in the representation of aesthetic appeal.
-She has published articles in journals including Modern Philology, Eighteenth-Century Fiction, Eighteenth-Century Studies, Proceedings of the National Academy of Sciences, Cognition, Neuron, NeuroImage, and Psychology of Aesthetics, Creativity, and the Arts.